East Texas forecast calls for possible severe weather Saturday, hard freeze Monday

 A hard freeze is also expected Monday morning, the NWS said.

-Most of Harrison County and surrounding areas are under a "marginal" risk, while areas further east are under a "slight" risk from 6 a.m.
+Harrison County and surrounding areas are under a “slight” risk, while areas further east are under a “enhanced” risk from 6 a.m.
 Saturday through 6 a.m.
 Sunday.
 The NWS said the primary threats would be damaging winds, large hail and locally heavy rainfall.

-"Severe thunderstorms will be possible late on Friday, through Friday night and again into at least the first half of Saturday across portions of the Four State Region.
-Hail, damaging winds, and isolated tornadoes will be possible," the NWS said in a hazardous weather outlook on Thursday.
-"Conditions are forecast to improve with the passage of a cold front Saturday into Saturday evening with much colder temperatures expected."
+“Scattered to numerous showers and thunderstorms will develop well in advance of a strong cold front that will move through the Four State Region Saturday into Saturday evening.
+Storms that develop ahead of the cold front will have the capability of producing damaging wind gusts, large hail and isolated tornadoes.,” the NWS said in a hazardous weather outlook on Friday.
+“The severe weather threat should end by late afternoon or early evening Saturday across the eastern third of Northern Louisiana.”

-The overnight lows on Sunday morning are forecasted to range from the upper teens across southeast Oklahoma to near or below freezing across the remainder of the area, the NWS said.
+The overnight lows on Sunday morning are forecasted to range from the upper teens across southeast Oklahoma to the middle to lower 20s across the remainder of the area, the NWS said.